cmpaul/oblique-strategies/README.md

 ![After a few seconds of inactivity, a randomized strategy will be displayed as a notification.](https://raw.githubusercontent.com/cmpaul/oblique-strategies/master/demo.gif)

 ## What
-Politely displays a random strategy for overcoming programming blocks if it detects keyboard inactivity across all Atom editors.
+Politely displays a random strategy for overcoming programming blocks.
+It can be configured to display a strategy when requested or when it detects keyboard inactivity across all Atom editors.

+## Why
+In 1975, Brian Eno and Peter Schmidt created a deck of cards printed with aphorisms designed to be drawn at random for help breaking through creative blocks.
+In April of 2015, I ran across Kevin Lawler's [Prompts for Programmers](http://kevinlawler.com/prompts) and took it as a call to action.
+This Atom plugin is the result of that action.
+I highly recommend reading Kevin's post for more detail on each strategy.

 ## How
 * Download the [Atom editor](https://atom.io)